 Chris is currently on stage here at Gnomedex.
 So far so good.
-The suspicion is that the WiFi won't last long - there are fifteen or so laptops just on the row where I'm sitting.
+The suspicion is that the WiFi won’t last long – there are fifteen or so laptops just on the row where I’m sitting.
 Plenty of power, but I think the WiFi might just be overloaded, as things are a bit funky.
-I have Denise on one side, Nick on the other.
-So far not much to report, but I'll update this as the conference moves along.
+My wife is on one side, Nick on the other.
+So far not much to report, but I’ll update this as the conference moves along.

 While we’ve nearly exhausted our tourist time, we did manage to fit in a nice day of driving by heading down the length of Whidbey Island, just North of Seattle.